Z80-Retro/Z80-Retro-Manual/Z80-RETRO-ALTERNATE-PARTS.md

 mappings are.
 These two specific links have been tested and reported to be known good and working by one of our community members in Discord.

-There is some configurability available through the J1 and J8 jumpber blocks on the 2063-Z80 board which allow for reassignment some of the rx and tx pins.
+There is some configurability available through the J1 and J8 jumper blocks on the 2063-Z80 board which allow for reassignment some of the rx and tx pins.
 Check the schematic carefully.